 .wip because macOS can run into issues if you use

 .local and secondly,

-wip is one of the recognised “developer” domains for Statamic.
+wip is one of Statamic's recognised “developer” domains.

 Secondly, if you'd like to run your local site over HTTPS you can run

 valet secure nameofyourdomain.
 Bear in mind, unlike the park command, you'll need to secure every directory you create.
 Thankfully though Valet will remember secured sites whenever it starts up.